Understanding the Difference: T27 vs T29 Flap Discs Skip to content

 PROS OF TYPE 27 FLAP DISCS

-Following are the pros of type 27 flap discs:
+The following are the pros of Type 27 flap discs:

 • Versatile: Type 27 discs have a variety of uses.
 They work well with a variety of materials, including plastics, metal, and wood.